HackYourFuture/databases/Week2/README.md

 INSERT INTO Department SET dept_id=101, dept_name='fun', dept_head='unmesh';
 ```
 ### Promise based program demo

+The program is called `async-create-insert.js` and can be found in Week2 folder.
+- async : to create asynchronous function and ensure they return promise without having to worry
+about building those promises
+- await : to call a function returning promise without having to call .then() over that promise
+- promisify() : to convert a callback based function to a promise based one.

 ### Relationships between tables : 1-M, M-M